portovep/1stream/README.md

 #### Signaling server

 A signaling server is needed to establish the P2P WebRTC connection between the two browser extensions.
-The extension uses the PeerJS signaling server, but you can use your own server.
+The extension uses the PeerJS signaling server by default, but you can use your own server.

 #### Browser extension